thomasnonis/ppse-2021/readme.md

 Then drag and drop the `.uf2` file to `RPI-RP2` mass storage device.

+## Picotool
+If you want to install picotool and easily flash when RP2040 is not in BOOTSEL mode, you need to follow these steps:

+    sudo apt install build-essential pkg-config libusb-1.0-0-dev
+    cd picotool
+    mkdir build
+    cd build
+    cmake ..
+    make

-In order to make this process faster, you can simply navigate to `SALMO_pico_fw/src/` and execute `build.sh` or `build_and_flash.sh` to respectively build or build and flash the project. :nail_care:
+Then, you can simply navigate to `SALMO_pico_fw/src/` and execute `build.sh`, `flash.sh` or `build_and_flash.sh` to respectively build, flash or build and flash the project. :nail_care:

 # :briefcase: Adding new drivers or libraries
 If you want to add a new driver or library please keep this tree structure